vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

    - Excessive numbers of proposals from a single validator within an epoch should be detected and rejected - (Future requirement)

 ## Snapshots
-   - (<a name="0075-PLUP-023" href="#0075-PLUP-023">0075-PLUP-023</a>) Post a validator becoming a tendermint validator they should be immediately allowed to propose an upgrade and be included in the overall total count
+   - (<a name="0075-PLUP-023" href="#0075-PLUP-023">0075-PLUP-023</a>) Post a validator becoming a consensus-participating validator they should be immediately allowed to propose an upgrade and be included in the overall total count
    - (<a name="0075-PLUP-024" href="#0075-PLUP-024">0075-PLUP-024</a>) Ensure that required majority is not met when enough validators join between validator proposals and target block, i.e: In a network with 5 validators, required majority is two thirds, 4 vote to upgrade, 2 more validators join before upgrade block and do not vote.
 Upgrade does not take place.
    - (<a name="0075-PLUP-025" href="#0075-PLUP-025">0075-PLUP-025</a>) Node starting from snapshot which has a proposal at a given block, ensure during replay when the block height is reached a new version is loaded and also post load an upgrade takes place at target block.